containernetworking/cni/SPEC.md

 ### Attachment Parameters
 While a network configuration should not change between _attachments_, there are certain parameters supplied by the container runtime that are per-attachment.
 They are:

 - **Container ID:** A unique plaintext identifier for a container, allocated by the runtime.
 Must not be empty.
-Must start with a alphanumeric character, optionally followed by any combination of one or more alphanumeric characters, underscore (), dot (.) or hyphen (-).
+Must start with an alphanumeric character, optionally followed by any combination of one or more alphanumeric characters, underscore (), dot (.) or hyphen (-).
 During execution, always set as the  `CNI_CONTAINERID` parameter.
 - **Namespace**: A reference to the container's "isolation domain".
 If using network namespaces, then a path to the network namespace (e.g. `/run/netns/[nsname]`).
 During execution, always set as the `CNI_NETNS` parameter.
 - **Container interface name**: Name of the interface to create inside the container.
 During execution, always set as the `CNI_IFNAME` parameter.
 - **Generic Arguments**: Extra arguments, in the form of key-value string pairs, that are relevant to a specific attachment.
 During execution, always set as the `CNI_ARGS` parameter.